erinish/stain/README.md

 # Stain

-Taking care of the dirty details of outputting terminal colors.
+Stain helps you color your terminal output without having to worry about formatting classes, replacement print functions, or using anything more than familiar string manipulations.

 ## Getting Started

 Using the basics of stain is fast and easy.

-Out of the box, stain provides a context manager that handles pre-printing of formatting characters before the block executes and post-printing of a formatting reset.
+Stain provides a context manager that handles pre and post-printing of formatting characters.

 Ex:
 ```PYTHON